peterbourgon/raft/README.md

 ## Adding and removing nodes

-The Raft protocol has no affordance for things like node discovery or "join/leave" semantics.
-Rather, the paper assumes an ideal network configuration that's somehow known _a priori_ to all nodes in the network, and describes a mechanism (called **joint-consensus**) to safely replicate that configuration.
+The Raft protocol has no affordance for node discovery or "join/leave" semantics.
+Rather, the protocol assumes an ideal network configuration that's known _a priori_ to all nodes in the network, and describes a mechanism (called _joint-consensus_) to safely replicate that configuration.

-This implementation of joint-consensus follows those fundamental assumptions.
-Nodes may be added or removed dynamically by requesting a **SetConfiguration** that describes the new, complete network topology.
+My implementation of joint-consensus abides those fundamental assumptions.
+Nodes may be added or removed dynamically by requesting a **SetConfiguration** that describes a complete network topology.

 ## TODO